1m0ut0n/av-alvium-cli-recorder/README.md

 - [ ] Put the video writer logic into a specific well written class
 - [ ] Fix the imncomplete frame problem, certainly comming from the buffer logic
-- [ ] Convert the frames colors from different type of pixel formats, not just `Mono8`
 - [ ] Make the camera framerate changeable
 - [ ] Make the tool packageable so that it can be installed with `pip`